sunpy/ndcube/joss_paper/paper.md

 - `unit`: the unit of the data.
 (Optional)
 `NDCube` also supports additional coordinate information.
 See the section on Coordinate Classes.
-`NDCube` provides several data and coordinate manipulation methods such as slicing (by array indices), cropping (by real world coordinates), reprojecting to new WCS transformations, visualization, rebinning data, arithmetic operations, and more.
+`NDCube` provides several analysis methods such as slicing (by array indices), cropping (by real world coordinates), reprojecting to new WCS transformations, visualization, rebinning data, arithmetic operations, and more.
+All these methods manipulate the data, coordinates, and supporting data (e.g. uncertainties) simultaneously and self-consistently, this relieving users of well-defined, but tedious and error-prone tasks.

 `NDCubeSequence` is designed to handle multiple `NDCube` instances that are arranged in some order.